openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getDrawableDescriptor(resource: Resource, density?: number, type?: number): DrawableDescriptor;

-Obtains the **DrawableDescriptor** object corresponding to the specified resource object.
+Obtains a **DrawableDescriptor** object for icon display based on the specified resource object.
 This API returns the result synchronously.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.

 **System capability**: SystemCapability.Global.ResourceManager